 Direct evidence of nexus includes statements or actions by the persecutor that suggests persecution on account of a protected ground.
 See USCIS Gender Guidelines, at 26 (“For example, in a domestic violence claim, an adjudicator would consider evidence that the abuser uses violence to enforce power and control over the applicant because of the social status that a woman may acquire when she is in a domestic relationship.
 This would include any direct evidence about the abuser's own actions”).
 In addition, the socio-cultural, legal, and political context in which the persecution occurs should be taken into account when inquiring about motive.
 Id.; Matter of S-P-, 21 I&N Dec.
 486, 495-96 (B.I.A.
 1996).

-Every act of intolerance and harassment Elizeu faced at the hands of classmates and people in the public were followed by the use of derogatory language or jokes.
-His internship supervisor’s joke about “introducing a medical instrument up an anal cavity like Elizeu” was based on the perception that Elizeu was gay.
-The attacks in Sao Paulo at Lago Do Aroche and Paulista Avenue were accompanied with words like “Boila” and “Bicha” which are both frightening words used against LGBTQ individuals.
-According to Country Condition Expert, Henrique Carvalho, these words means ……

-The «Home_Country» government is unable and unwilling to protect Elizeu «Client_First_Name»
+The «Home_Country» government is unable and unwilling to protect «Client_First_Name»